 You are required to be 21 years of age at a minimum for online sports betting in Ohio.
 PointsBet will check and confirm your identity and thus your age when you register for an account.
 If you are not of age, you will not be authorized to sign up.

 Do you have to be in Ohio to use the PointsBet app?

 Yes, you must be within Ohio state lines in order to make bets or even cash out wagers early with PointsBet.
 When you use the PointsBet app or website, your location will be monitored by geolocation services.
 Assuming you’re in the state, you can bet; otherwise you cannot.

-Getting started at PointsBet Sportsbook in Ohio
+Signing up at PointsBet Ohio